In some cases, dental emergencies are inevitable — but that

 brushing and flossing technique (your dental hygienist can coach you if you

 are unsure of what to do).
 Biannual dental cleanings are also key because

-only professional tools can remove tartar from teeth (tartar is the hardened
+only professional instruments can remove tartar from teeth (tartar is the hardened

 form of plaque).